 Board of Directors

-Board Chairperson, Chair Executive Committee
+Board Chairperson and Chair of the Executive Committee

-She is a medical doctor, lawyer, and researcher who is a the Founding Executive Director of The Africa Center for Health Systems and Gender Justice, an organization dedicated to pursuing equitable healthcare systems and gender justice in Africa.
+Stellah Bosire is a medical doctor, lawyer, and researcher who is a the Founding Executive Director of The Africa Center for Health Systems and Gender Justice, an organisation dedicated to pursuing equitable healthcare systems and gender justice in Africa.
 Her work focuses on addressing systemic issues faced by women, girls, and marginalized communities in Sexual and Reproductive Health Rights, Economic Justice, and Climate Health.
 Her previous positions include Co-Executive Director of the East Africa Sexual Health and Rights Initiative, CEO of the Kenya Medical Association, and Vice-Chair of the HIV/AIDS Tribunal of Kenya.
 She is currently the Chairperson for Amnesty International Kenya; She also served as a Board Member of Funders Concerned About AIDS (FCAA) and as an Advisory Board Member for Racism in Global Health.
 Stellah holds a Bachelor of Medicine and Surgery, a Master in Global Health, a Master in Healthcare Management, and a Bachelor of Law.

 Organisation: International Center for Not-for-Profit Law, Africa Program